wp-plugins/multi-rating/readme.txt

 There are three ways to place the rating results into a post:
 * Setting display position of rating results in plugin settings to before_title or after_title
-* Inserting the [displayRatingResults] shorcode into your post
+* Inserting the [displayRatingResult] shorcode into your post
 * Modifying theme code to call API function display_rating_results()

 *How is the rating calculated?*